PraptiTanisha/InternPredict/README.md

-# InternPredict AI
+# InternPredict

-> AI-powered resume analyzer and internship readiness predictor for students.
+-resume analyzer and internship readiness predictor for students.

 InternPredict AI helps students evaluate their resumes against ATS standards, discover skill gaps, and estimate their probability of landing an internship using a machine learning-inspired prediction model.